 To make the glaze, combine equal amounts of jam and stevia baking blend.
-I used Smucker’s Strawberry Simply Fruit and Zing Stevia Blend.
+I used Smucker’s Strawberry Simply Fruit and a Stevia Blend.
 Or, make your own sugar-free version like this Sugar Free Chia Jam by Ditch the Carbs.

 Types of Fruit to Use in Salsa

 Make your favorite blend using seasonal fruits (link to our free printable guide.)
 The following fruits are easily diced into small pieces: